Resolver for Home Networks¶

 the home router was using

-this does differ, the unbound config needs to be changed as well.
+If this does differ, the unbound configuration needs to be changed as well.

 To find the IP address of our home router, which is likely be under the